-Lets say for the sake of argument that you are an American citizen and you are married to a Peruvian woman.
-Lets also say that in spite of your best efforts you no longer wish to remain married, hence it would be safe to assume that a divorce is in the horizon thus the decisions you make from this point forward will dictate a favorable or disastrous outcome.
-Here is where MONTEBLANCO & ASSOCIATES will discus your options with you in order to evaluate whether your case can or should be heard in a foreign or domestic jurisdiction.
-Careful consideration and analysis of applicable international laws will be taken into consideration by our experienced attorneys in order to ascertain the best-case scenarios for your protection.
+Let’s say for the sake of argument that you are an American citizen and you are married to a Peruvian woman.
+Now let’s also say that despite your best efforts, you no longer wish to remain married, hence, divorce is on the horizon thus the decisions you make (or lack thereof) from this point forward will dictate a favorable or disastrous outcome.
+Here is where MONTEBLANCO & ASSOCIATES comes in to discuss your options in order to evaluate whether your case can or should be heard before a foreign or domestic jurisdiction.
+Careful consideration and analysis of applicable international laws will be factored into the equation by our experienced international attorneys in order to ascertain the best-case scenarios for your protection.

 Here is how we initiate the process:

-This is what a divorce lawyer does in an everyday divorce setting, but the tactical international divorce lawyer will pay close attention to the existing liaisons that the family has in other countries, from assets that are located overseas all the way to the possibility of relocating assets and possibly other family members to Latin American countries.
+This is what a divorce lawyer does in an everyday divorce setting, but the strategic international divorce lawyer will pay close attention to the existing liaisons that the family has in other countries, from assets that are located overseas all the way to the possibility of relocating assets and possibly other family members to Latin American or European countries.

-It comes as no surprise to anyone that divorce lawyers usually take bad situations and make it horrifically worse; it is our G*d-given talent.
-That being said, at MONTEBLANCO & ASSOCIATES, we are particularly sensitive to the client’s manifested needs and desires.
-In spite of the fact that our divorce lawyers are trained professionals and very effective at what they do, they uphold the value of family as their utmost important factor in this equation.
-What would be the point in advising a client to relocate his assets into an offshore trust if that will place in great peril his relationship with his soon-to-be ex?
-Or even worse, if there are children involved, callous disregard for their feelings may drive a permanent wedge between them and the acting parent.
+It comes as no surprise to anyone that divorce lawyers usually take bad situations and make it horrifically worse; that’s our G*d-given talent.
+At MONTEBLANCO & ASSOCIATES, we are particularly sensitive to the client’s manifested needs and desires.
+What would be the point in advising a client to relocate his assets to an offshore trust if that will place in great peril his relationship with his soon-to-be-ex?
+Or worse, if there are children involved, callous disregard for their situation may drive a permanent wedge between them and the acting parent.
 If need be, we bring in a specialist that discusses with the client their preparedness to move their entire life to a new country for a few years and all that this entails.

 - Provide an Initial Evaluation of the Law in Foreigner-Friendly Jurisdictions